plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Feats/Feats/Great Weapon Master.md

 <!-- FIXME: re-word to be more specific. -->

-You gain the following abilities:
-* ♾️ — You can wield weapons up to two sizes larger than yourself without any drawbacks.
+♾️ — You can wield weapons up to two sizes larger than yourself without any drawbacks.

 <!-- TODO: define drawbacks of wielding weapons that are too large. -->